The fear shifted to us on Tuesday night.

 The online chatter in my feeds was coming from all across the country, but all from blue states—Illinois, New York, Virginia, California, Washington, Maryland, Washington, D.C, in my specific feeds—talking to each other in our comfortable bubbles.
 Like millions of other people in a very fragmented media world, I had chosen to friend and follow people and outlets that reflected my own world view.
 Our bubbles cocoon us, but they also lull us into a false sense of understanding and underestimation.

-It was our turn to get a taste of powerlessness in the face of massive change.
 Now it is our turn to get a taste of powerlessness in the face of massive change.
 The panic and sadness in my circles was an eerie reflection of how many people must have felt prior to the election; a sense that they were in a country that was leaving them behind, that they were stuck with the status quo, or that they were not being heard.

 We are the underdogs now.